ceph/ceph/doc/mgr/nfs.rst

     "2 host1,host2"

-To deploy NFS with an HA front-end (virtual IP and load balancer), add the ``--ingress`` flag and specify a virtual IP address.
+To deploy NFS with a high-availability front-end (virtual IP and load balancer), add the ``--ingress`` flag and specify a virtual IP address.
 This will deploy a combination of keepalived and haproxy to provide an high-availability NFS frontend for the NFS service.